 When to use an application ID vs. a service principal object ID?

-The application ID is used to create the access token when passing the application ID for authentication.
+The application ID, also known as client ID, is used to create the access token when passing the application ID for authentication.

 To reference a service principal for operations or to make changes you use the service principal object ID — for example, applying a service principal as an admin to a workspace.